 - Pressure cooker baked potatoes are simple.

-- Our Instant Pot cheesy potatoes are always a hit on the table.
+- Our Instant Pot cheesy potatoes are always a hit but for a lower carb idea, try Instant Pot cauliflower curry.

 - The most popular in our house is this fluffy Instant Pot white rice recipe.